J Scholar Visa

 Initial Registration Requirements

-All new J-1 scholars must register with the Harvard International Office (HIO) within 30 days of the start date on Forms DS-2019.
+All new J-1 scholars must register their arrival with the HIO as soon as possible after their arrival in the U.S. so that the HIO may activate their SEVIS record.
+The J-1 SEVIS record will become invalid if not activated within 30 days of the start date on the DS-2019 visa document.
 A returning scholar with a new Form DS-2019 must also re-register with the HIO.

 Restrictions on Employment